-Dr Marina Fischer-Kowalski is a Professor and former Director of the Institute for Social Ecology in Vienna.
-She also chairs the Scientific Advisory Board of the Potsdam Institute on Climate Impact Research, in Germany, and is Vice President of the European Society of Ecological Economics.
-She developed a model of society-nature interactions, which incorporates analysis of resource use and environmental impacts from population and economic growth.
-Her social metabolism approach has guided the development of a consistent system for material flow accounting, which is now incorporated in EU statistical accounting.
+Dr Marina Fischer-Kowalski is Professor and former Director of the Institute for Social Ecology in Vienna.
+She and her team developed a model of society-nature interactions which incorporates analysis of resource use and environmental impacts from population and economic growth.
+Her social metabolism approach has guided the development of a consistent system for material flow accounting which is now incorporated in EU statistical accounting.
 It has also been adopted by the Organisation for Economic Cooperation and Development and many Asian countries.

 Dr Fischer-Kowalski serves on the IRP’s Decoupling Working Group, and co-authored the report, Decoupling Natural Resource Use and Environmental Impacts from Economic Growth.
 She also coordinated review of the biofuels report.
 She presented at the 18th session of the UN Commission on Sustainable Development in 2010, at Rio+20 in 2010, and made a keynote address at the World Resources Forum in Davos, Switzerland in 2009.

 Fischer-Kowalski, M., Rovenskaya, E., Krausmann, F., Pallua, I., McNeill, J.R.
 (2019) Energy transitions and social revolutions.
 Technological Forecasting and Social Change, 138, pp 69-77. doi: 10.1016/j.techfore.2018.08.010

 Haberl, H., Wiedenhofer, D., Pauliuk, ST., Krausmann, F., Müller, D., Fischer-Kowalski, M. (2019) Contributions of sociometabolic research to sustainability science.
 Nature Sustainability. https://doi.org/10.1038/s41893-019-0225-2